 ATNI’s 2016 and 2018 Global Indexes included four food and beverage sector companies – Danone, FrieslandCampina, Kraft Heinz and Nestlé – and two other companies – Abbott and RB/Mead Johnson Nutrition (RB/MJN).
 From 2020 onwards, ATNI will assess the nine largest baby food manufacturers to cover a larger share of the global baby foods market.
 Along with the aforementioned companies, the new entrants are: Feihe International, Inner Mongolia Yili Industrial Group and China Mengniu Dairy.

-For more information click the button below:Frequently Asked Questions
+For more information click the buttons below:Frequently Asked Questions